pianobooster/PianoBooster/BUILD.md

 `make -j$(nproc)`

 The pianobooster binary executable is now in a new build subdirectory.
-Piano Booster is designed to run in place so you can type `build/pianobooster` to start running the program.
+PianoBooster is designed to run in place so you can type `build/pianobooster` to start running the program.

 (Optional) If you wish to install PianoBooster as root type: